How do I choose a San Diego family law attorney?

 What is a flat fee?

-Flat fees are offered for reviewing and/or preparing documents, pleadings or agreements, uncontested divorces, summary dissolutions, or the scope of the representation is limited to a specific legal issue such as child custody, visitation, support or drafting a marriage settlement agreement.
+Flat fees are offered for reviewing and/or preparing documents, pleadings or agreements, uncontested divorces, summary dissolution, or the scope of the representation is limited to a specific legal issue such as child custody, visitation, support or drafting a marriage settlement agreement.
 Flat fees range from $500.00 to $10,000.00 depending on the services to be provided.

 What are the differences between a dissolution, legal separation, and annulment?

-A dissolution (divorce) is the total dissolving of a parties’ marriage or domestic partnership.
+A dissolution of marriage (divorce) is the total dissolving of a parties’ marriage or domestic partnership.
 Issues such as custody, visitation, child support, spousal support, division of property, and attorney’s fees are decided by way of settlement agreement or a judge.
 At the end of a divorce the parties are returned to a single status and may remarry or enter into a domestic partnership.

 A legal separation is very similar to a dissolution but the parties remain married or domestic partners and may not legally remarry or enter another domestic partnership.
 Issues such as custody, visitation, child support, spousal support, division of property and attorney’s fees are decided in either by way of settlement agreement or a judge.
 There are a few reasons to obtain a legal separation such a religious or cultural reasons or because neither party has been a resident of California for at least six months prior to filing.